-In this article, Total Cost of Ownership (TCO) will explained in practical terms.
-After reading, you will understand the basics of this powerful financial management tool.
+Total Cost of Ownership (TCO): in this article, Total Cost of Ownership (TCO) will explained in practical terms.
+It describes what TCO is, what usability is and how service life is determined.
+After reading you will understand the basics of this financial management tool.
+Enjoy reading!

 What is the Total Cost of Ownership (TCO)?

 Total Cost of Ownership (TCO) is a financial analysis tool to determine the direct and indirect costs of a system or product.

 Total Cost of Ownership (TCO) goes beyond the purchase price or execution costs to include the costs of all stages of ownership: acquisition, operating costs (such as maintenance and depreciation), costs arising from acquisition (such as training or the preparation of procedures), and opportunity costs.

 In short, the TCO consists of the short-term costs of a product, known as the purchase price, and the long-term costs.
 Together, they form the total cost of ownership.